-Friends of Locke Park (FOLP) consists of volunteers interested in preserving the heritage of Locke Park and in improving the Park and its facilities for everyone.
+Friends of Locke Park (FOLP) consists of volunteers interested in the heritage of Locke Park and in improving the Park and its facilities for everyone.

 Members of the Friends group get involved with fund raising, organising activities in Locke Park, and undertaking voluntary work here.